Employment and employee benefits in Italy: overview

 Collective bargaining agreements (CBAs) between trade unions and employers' associations are common in all sectors.
 National CBAs are only binding on a company if it is a member of the relevant employers' association.
-If a company is not a member, it does not have to apply the CBA.
-However, the agreement applies if reference is made to it in the employment contract or the employer decides to adopt its terms of its own accord.
+Generally, if a company is not a member, it does not have to apply the CBA.
+However, the agreement applies if reference is made to it in the employment contract or the employer decides to adopt its terms.

 Generally, an employer cannot unilaterally change the terms and conditions of employment.
 The employee's consent to these changes is always required.

-However, there are two strictly regulated exceptions to this rule where an employer is permitted to unilaterally change the employee's duties and place of work if the employer wishes to:
+However, there are two strictly regulated exceptions to this rule (as amended in June 2015) which permit an employer to unilaterally change the employee's duties and place of work if the employer wishes to do so.

-In the second case, the employer can unilaterally change the workplace, provided that there are organisational, technical or production reasons to do so.
+In addition, the employer can unilaterally change the place of work, provided that there are organisational, technical or production reasons to do so.
 Additional restrictions can be provided for under the applicable CBAs.

 Restrictions on working time

 The normal working week is 40 hours, and the maximum working week is an average of 48 hours every seven days, including overtime, calculated over a four-month reference period.
-CBAs can extend this reference period to six or 12 months provided that there are objective, technical or organisational reasons for doing so, and often provide for a shorter normal working week (for example, 37 or 39 hours).
+Collective bargaining agreements (CBAs) can extend this reference period to six or 12 months provided that there are objective, technical or organisational reasons for doing so, and often provide for a shorter normal working week (for example, 37 or 39 hours).

-Collective bargaining agreements regulate overtime.
-Where no collective agreement applies, overtime must be agreed between the parties, though overtime cannot exceed 250 hours per year.
+CBAs regulate overtime.
+Where no CBA applies, overtime must be agreed between the parties, although overtime cannot exceed 250 hours per year.

 The restrictions on working hours do not apply to employees whose duration of work cannot be measured, pre-determined or determined by the employees themselves, nor to: